MinusFour/phpTreeBasedRouter/README.md

 ```

 And the path to be matched is: /123456.
 Only the first one will be matched, it will not even attempt to try out
-the second expression as there's already one that fits plus there's no way the Router could now the other one
+the second expression as there's already one that fits plus there's no way the Router could know the other one
-is the valid one, even though is a more restrictive expression.
+is the valid one, even though it's a more restrictive expression.

 ## HOWEVER